REGISTRATION OPEN!

 Please car-pool whenever possible and make sure to obey all National Park regulations regarding parking in the National Park.
 At all times make sure your car is parked in a legal parking placing and does not present a road hazard by partially blockng tour roads.
 At no time should your vehicle be parked on the grass.

-Dates: Sundays from September 5th through the first Sunday in November
+Dates: Sundays from September 6th through October 25th.

 Time: All programs will run from 2:00 PM until approximately 5:00 PM